ysered/FindSong/README.md

 # FindSong
-Simple iOS app to listen to song previews on iTunes
+Simple iOS app to find and listen to an excerpt of the song on iTunes Preview